Introducing Spin 360! First 500 signups will get 25% off ||

 Autonomous driving technology will continue to advance, but the biggest challenge will be moving from level 3 (where the driver must be ready to take control) to level 4 (where the car can handle most driving tasks on its own).
 By 2035, level 4 and higher autonomous vehicles will likely be used in specific scenarios, such as within certain city areas or for specific services.
 In a more disruptive scenario, we could see a large number of fully autonomous vehicles being used widely across all regions.

-According to the study, the compound annual revenue growth rate of the proxy OEM is expected to remain stable at 3% from 2018 to 2035 in the base case scenario.
-Among the automotive aftersales markets that were studied, China is projected to contribute the most to overall growth, while the EU5 and Japan are forecasted to show only modest or minor increases, with declines in traditional business segments that may only be offset by growth in new areas.
+According to the study, the compound annual revenue growth rate of the proxy automotive OEM is expected to remain stable at 3% from 2018 to 2035 in the base case scenario.
+Among these markets that were studied, China is projected to contribute the most to overall growth, while the EU5 and Japan are forecasted to show only modest or minor increases, with declines in traditional business segments that may only be offset by growth in new areas.
 Despite optimistic global revenue trends, profitability concerns persist unless significant transformation occurs within OEMs.

 In terms of vehicle sales, the study forecasts a 25% growth for the proxy OEM in the base case scenario, driven primarily by China and to a lesser extent, the United States.
 Conversely, both new and used car revenues are expected to decline in the EU5 and Japan.
 Across all markets, there is a significant shift from private vehicle ownership to fleet usage and from traditional showroom sales to online channels, underscoring the critical importance of mastering omnichannel and direct sales strategies.

-Looking forward to 2035, the study predicts an 11% decline in automotive aftersales business for the proxy OEM, even in the base case scenario.
+Looking forward to 2035, the study predicts an 11% decline in the business for the proxy OEM, even in the base case scenario.
 More disruptive scenarios could lead to even sharper declines.
 Emerging industry trends, particularly the adoption of alternative drivetrains, pose a significant risk to current aftersales profitability among OEMs.
 China stands out as the only market where the aftersales business is expected to grow, fueled by increased vehicle aftersales despite a strong shift towards alternative drivetrain technologies.

 Challenges Ahead in Automotive Aftersales

-The landscape of automotive aftersales services is undergoing significant transformation, driven by technological advancements and shifting consumer preferences.
+The landscape of our services is undergoing significant transformation, driven by technological advancements and shifting consumer preferences.
 Automakers and dealerships have invested heavily in enhancing customer satisfaction and expanding service offerings for dealership profitability.
 However, amidst these advancements, several challenges loom on the horizon.
 Following are the possible key challenges in the future of automotive aftersales:

 1) Reduced Service Demand: As vehicle quality improves and manufacturers focus on managing warranty costs efficiently, there could be a decline in the frequency of service visits per vehicle across most markets.